 IT214 ANDROID APPLICATION DEVELOPMENT (4.0 credits/60 clock hours) This course introduces the student to the Android operating system and Android SDK.
 Students will learn skills required for creating and deploying Android applications.
 Lecture time will be used to explain the different components of Android development, and create small applications that illustrate how the various components are built.
-Prerequisite: Java Programming.
+Prerequisite: Introduction to Programming & Logic.